Loading...

 Leave the operator in the second drop-down as: = (i.e. the equal sign), then select Education from the third drop-down.

-Click the Create recipe button.
+Click the Apply filter button.

 Your filter will return buildings where education (Education) is recorded as the land use (OS Land Use Tier A attribute).

-What if, in addition to the simple filter above (returning results for buildings with a land use of education), we want those results to show only buildings over 15 metres in height?
+What if, in addition to the simple filter above (returning results for buildings with a land use of education), we want those results to show only buildings over 15metres in height?
 What if you also wanted to add an additional filter to show buildings with a land use of rail?
 To achieve this, you could create a nested filter using the + Add group option.

 Click + Add rule to add a second rule below the OSLandUseTierA rule.